jss367/jss367.github.io/_posts/2021-06-28-add-ssh-key-to-github.md

 ![png]({{site.baseurl}}/assets/img/github-ssh/github_ssh_menu.png)

-Then copy everything that printed when you ran `cat id_rsa.pub` and paste it into GitHub.
+Then enter a title and copy everything that printed when you ran `cat id_rsa.pub` and paste it into GitHub.
 This includes the `ssh-rsa` at the beginning and the `username@host` at the end.

 ![png]({{site.baseurl}}/assets/img/github-ssh/add_new_key.png)